hechth/dpath_gae/README.md

 Please note that this project is under development and doesn't contain the main content as of today.
 Collaborations and contributions are welcome!

+If using this code in your work please cite the following publication

+[1] Hecht, H.; Sarhan, M.H.; Popovici, V. Disentangled Autoencoder for Cross-Stain Feature Extraction in Pathology Image Analysis.
+Appl.
+Sci.
+2020, 10, 6427. https://doi.org/10.3390/app10186427

 ## Setup
 ### Python